Fly-Hamster/rsschool-cv/cv.md

 ## About me

 I am 22 years old and have worked for 3 years teaching programming and robotics to children aged 5 to 17.
-Learn the moment you need to change direction and handle frjntEnd development
+I decided to change the direction of my studies and become a front-end developer.

 ---